backstage/backstage/docs/tutorials/using-backstage-proxy-within-plugin.md

 ---
 id: using-backstage-proxy-within-plugin
 title: Using the Backstage Proxy from Within a Plugin
-# prettier-ignore
+# prettier-ignore: ""
+description:
-description: Guide on how to create a set of API bindings that interface with a backend via the backstage proxy
+  Guide on how to create a set of API bindings that interface with a backend via the backstage proxy
 ---

 This guide walks you through setting up a simple proxy to an existing API that